OpenNTI/nti.app.products.courseware/docs/archiveformat.rst

       - The language of the transcript
     * - purpose
       - string
-      - The purpose of the transcript (one of 'captions', 'normal')
+      - The purpose of the transcript (either 'captions' or 'normal')
     * - src (srcjsonp)
       - string
       - the URL of the .vtt file (`specification<https://www.w3.org/TR/webvtt1/>`_)